LHGCL Concussion Policy and Procedures

 (717) 412-9175 fax

-Your clearance letter will be verified by Baylor and we (LHGCL) will be notified within 24 hours.
-Once we receive notification from Baylor Scott & White that your player is Cleared, we will remove her restriction in GotSoccer and she will be allowed to return to competitive play.
+Your clearance letter will be verified by BSW Rehab and we (LHGCL) will be notified within 24 hours.
+Once we receive notification from BSW Rehab that your player is Cleared, we will remove her restriction in GotSoccer and she will be allowed to return to competitive play.

 DO NOT SEND YOUR CLEARANCE LETTER TO THE LEAGUE FIRST.
 IT WILL DELAY YOUR CLEARANCE PROCESS.
-PLEASE NOTE THE DEADLINES FOR RECEIPT OF YOUR CLEARANCE LETTER: 1:00pm the day prior to a weeknight game and Thursday at 5:00pm for all Weekend games.
+PLEASE NOTE THE DEADLINES FOR RECEIPT OF YOUR CLEARANCE LETTER: Send to Carmen by 4:00 PM on Fridays for weekend games and 1:00 PM the day before weekday games.

 Q: I don't have medical insurance and can not afford to go to the doctor.